suryadheeshjith/mini_psp/README.md

 ## Introduction

 This is the official implementation of [Mini-PSPNet for Urban Land-Use/Land-Cover Classification of Remote Sensing images]().
-We perform semantic segmentation on the city of Bengaluru, Karnataka, India.
-Implementation is done in Python 3.6.10.
+We perform semantic segmentation on the city of Bengaluru, Karnataka, India and the implementation is done in Python 3.6.10.

 ## Details